maximelhoustau/Execution_Platforms/PR1/MIPS_Instruction_set.md

 * -1 if the string is a null pointer
 * 0 if the last caracter is a space or if the string is empty
 * 1 if the last caracter is not a space

+If we compile it without optimization.
+The assembly code is quite different, much longer and most instructions are useless.
+It uses register S8 which is the frame pointer.
+But here it is useless as we know the size of the stack.
+Sp could have done the job, and here sp = fp, so really it's useless.
+Moreover the code never uses other register than v0 and it always store it's value in the stack (thanks to s8) and load values from the stack.